 Markets are held in St George’s Square four days a week.
-The thursday food market is particularly good, with fresh fish from Fleetwood, delicious Lancashire cheese from Todmorden, freshly-baked bread from Cragg Vale and excellent fruit and veg.
-Storeholders and shopkeepers in Hebden Bridge are so friendly that doing the weekly shop is a real pleasure, not a chore.
+The Thursday food market is particularly good, with fresh fish from Fleetwood, delicious Lancashire cheese from Todmorden and artisan bread from Cragg Vale.

-To refresh the palate there are lots of enticing cafes and restaurants, offering diverse cuisines from Turkish, Italian and Greek to Thai, Japanese and Indian.
-Needless to say, there are also plenty of good pubs and bars serving excellent local ales and craft beers.
+To refresh the palate there are lots of enticing cafes and restaurants, offering diverse cuisines from Turkish, Italian and Greek to Thai, Tibetan and Japanese.
+Needless to say, there are also plenty of friendly pubs and bars serving excellent local ales and craft beers.